-On the deductions front, you can’t directly offset your gambling winnings with your gambling losses, but you can include the losses as miscellaneous tax deductions on your tax return, if you itemize your tax deductions.
+On the deductions front, you can’t directly offset your gambling winnings with your gambling losses, but you can include the losses as miscellaneous tax deductions on your tax return in 2017 if you itemize your tax deductions.
 If your losses exceed your winnings, the amount you deduct cannot exceed the total amount of your winnings.

-Keep records of your gambling losses you claim on your tax return.
+Keep records of the gambling losses you claim on your tax return.
 You can do this by keeping a gambling log or hanging onto losing bet tickets, lottery tickets, and bingo cards.

 Come tax filing time, don’t worry about knowing tax laws.
 TurboTax will ask you simple questions about you and give you the tax deductions and credit you’re eligible for based on your answers.
-If you have questions while doing your taxes you can connect to the TurboTax Live expansive network of credentialed CPAs, EAs, and Practicing Attorneys live via one-way video to get your tax questions answered.
+If you have questions while doing your taxes you can connect to the TurboTax Live expansive network of credentialed CPAs and EAs live via one-way video to get your tax questions answered.
 You can even have your tax return reviewed, signed, and filed.

 Have fun, and I hope that Lady Luck showers you with wealth!